-By using the criteria above, narrow your list of candidates down to about three to five.
-Call each of these processors and request a quote.
+Using the criteria above, narrow your list of candidates down to three.
+Then, contact each credit card processor to request a quote.
 Sometimes, a credit card processor's rates are negotiable, so don't be afraid to haggle – especially if you've already received estimates from other companies.

 5. Review contracts.

 As always, review these contracts very carefully – some companies try to hide fees.
 If something does not look right to you, ask about it.
 When possible, have legal counsel look at the contract as well to ensure everything is above board.
 Consider whether the contract includes automatic renewal clauses, early termination fees and other binding clauses.
 Once you are satisfied that the contract is fair, sign with the company you believe is the best fit for your business.

 Once you've completed these steps and decided which credit card processor you'd like to partner with, you are ready to apply.
 Generally, applications can be submitted online and take two days for the processor to review.

 Once your application is approved, the processor will set up your account and walk you through the process of selecting any hardware you might need.
 Once the hardware arrives, the processor will help you set it up and test it.

 How do I accept credit cards on my phone?

 To accept credit card payments on your phone or another mobile device, you will need a mobile credit card reader or app.
 Many readers plug into the headphone jack of the device.
 More advanced mobile credit card readers connect to your mobile devices via Bluetooth.